Do you wish you had a community of peers to explore how leadership could look differently?

 To encourage and support practices that restore, inspire, sustain, and empower community leaders

-To explore how to elevate relationship building and create strong teams with purpose
+To explore power dynamics and engage with power to elevate relationship building and leadership sharing

 To connect individual growth with systems and institutional change